 HOW TO ADD RESISTANT STARCH TO YOUR DIET: the easiest way to eat RS is green bananas (don’t laugh; I actually prefer green to ripe.
 They’re good in smoothies); cooked and cooled rice; and cooked and cooled potatoes.
 Start slowly and build up.
 Some of you won’t be able to tolerate RS off the bat if you’re working to heal SIBO or other gut imbalances.

-You can also try adding raw potato starch or banana flour to smoothies.
+You can also try adding this resistant starch fiber blend to smoothies.
 Generally you want to aim for about 15 – 30 grams daily for active healing (meaning you’re trying to lose weight, stabilize blood sugar, or heal your gut).
 Start with 1/4 – 1/2 tsp in smoothies and work up from there.
+Banana flour is a great source too (can use with the fiber blend).

 3. Anti-inflammatory foods should be the foundation of any gut healing program.
 If you have candida, parasites, dysbiosis (bad bacteria overgrowth) or leaky gut, your digestive tract is inflamed.
-If this inflammation goes unchecked, it eventually becomes systemic (source and source) causing impaired immunity and increasing your disease risk.
+If this inflammation goes unchecked, it eventually becomes systemic (source ) causing impaired immunity and increasing your disease risk.

 If you have chronic joint pain, any “–itis” condition, elevated LDL cholesterol, high CRP, and chronically high or high-normal white blood cell counts, you have systemic inflammation.